Guide to getting an associate degree in social work

-At the social work master’s degree level, students begin more hands-on field training, often shadowed by professionals during their 2 years of work.
+At the master of social work (MSW) level, students begin more hands-on field training, often shadowed by professionals during their 2 years of work.
 Students customize their education at this level to the population and social service of their choosing.

-What can you do with an associate’s degree in social work?
+What careers can I have with an associate in social work?

 Depending on the organization, associate degree holders can work with various age groups in many ways, like outreach, program education, aid, and research.
 A bachelor’s degree will often be prioritized over an associate degree, but hard workers can still find a job in some popular fields below.

 Social work assistantsMedian salary: $45K